Massonia pustulata Jacq.

 How to Grow and Care

 Massonias are easily grown from seeds.
-Sow the seeds right before the growing season and cover with a thin layer of medium.
+Sow the seeds right before the growing season and cover them with a thin layer of medium.
 Seeds will germinate in 2 to 3 weeks.
 In the first year, seedlings make a single cylindrical leaf, and each progressive year, the leaf gets bigger until two leaves per bulb appear.
-Community pots of seedlings increase in size each year and the leaves can soon become crowded.
-Eventually, they need to be transferred to one bulb per container, unless the container is large and can accommodate the spread of the leaves without overlapping too much… – See more at: How to Grow and Care for Massonia
+Community pots of seedlings increase in size each year, and the leaves can soon become crowded.
+Eventually, they need to be transferred to one bulb per container, unless the container is large and can accommodate the spread of the leaves without overlapping too much.
+See more at How to Grow and Care for Massonia

 It is native to the Western Cape of South Africa.